 In brief, 123 Apostille processes Apostille, Authentication, Consulate/Embassy Legalization and Translation for any type of document that will be used in another country.
 Here are several things to keep in mind:

 - For an American Apostille (Authentication), we are able to process official documents from any of the 50 U.S. states, as well as official federal documents that originate in Washington, DC.
-We can also further assist with Embassy Legalization (Consular Legalization) if needed.
+We can also further assist with Embassy Legalization (Consular Legalization) for specific countries if needed.

-- Our services include Copy Certifications by a Notary Public, which allow us to process authentications that involve the international community.
+- Some of our services include Copy Certifications by a Notary Public, which allow us to process authentications that involve the international community.

 - We also provide Certified Translation services in multiple languages, including Spanish by a “Perito Traductor” from Mexico or a “Traductor Jurado” from Spain, certified by the “Ministerio de Asuntos Exteriores, Unión Europea y Cooperación de España”.